90+ Natural Food Dye Alternatives for Sensory Activities

 Image Credit: © fotosuper via Canva.com

-Looking for a more natural way to colour your food purple?
+Looking for a more natural way to color your food purple?
 Here are some all-natural ingredients to help you achieve that:

 Picture of a bowl containing black activated charcoal powder.